shenwei356/awesome/golang.md

 - [daemon](https://github.com/takama/daemon) - A daemon package for use with Go (golang) services with no dependencies
 - [shutdown](https://github.com/klauspost/shutdown) - Shutdown management library for Go
 - [Gox](https://github.com/mitchellh/gox) - Simple Go Cross Compilation。更新go版本后，记得gox -build-toolchain
+- [goxc](https://github.com/laher/goxc) - a build tool for Go, with a focus on cross-compiling, packaging and deployment
 - [clipboard](https://github.com/atotto/clipboard) - clipboard for golang
 - [go.pipeline](https://github.com/songgao/go.pipeline) - go.pipeline is a utility library that imitates unix pipeline.
 It simplifies chaining unix commands (and other stuff) in Go.